This article was written by John Swinson and Johnathon Hall.

 In recent weeks COVID-19 has begun fostering an environment susceptible to criminal cyber-activity that targets workplaces moving to a working-from-home model.

-Particularly, the shift towards digital communication to avoid physical proximity between employees will encourage employees to place a higher trust in emails and unexpected callers than previously done in the office environment.
+Particularly, the shift towards digital communication to avoid physical proximity between employees and volunteers will encourage employees and volunteers to place a higher trust in emails and unexpected callers than previously done in the office environment.

 In addition to creating a higher dependence on digital communication, an increase in remote working creates concern of:

 - employees and volunteers using unsecure internet connections;

 - incompatibility and security flaws in local software on home computers used to access workplace networks;

 - self-help for IT issues, including in the use of new software adopted to facilitate working‑from‑home; and